huntflow/api/en/README.md

 Huntflow API is a service which helps to integrate [Huntflow](https://huntflow.ru) into your career site, intranet or any other program.

-You need to register an application for creating services that require user authorization by sending a request to [hello@huntflow.ru](mailto:hello@huntflow.ru) and set up an [authorization process](authorization.md).
+You need to register an application for creating services that require user authorization by sending a request to [support@huntflow.ru](support@huntflow.ru) and set up an [authorization process](authorization.md).

 If you are going to use Huntflow API in scripts or server side applications it's also possible to simplify authorization process by getting [personal token](personal_token.md).